 },

-This is where we can enter our device version, product id, and vendor id.
+Next we can scroll down in our code to the line that says "usb": { This is where we can enter our device version, product id, and vendor id.
 Our product id and vendor id are for distinguishing our keyboard from others in the small chance that another peripheral with the same pid and vid are connected.
 For your hobby use, you can leave them as is, or change them to any number you’d like.
 For our tutorial keyboard, we will leave vid the same, and change pid to 0x1130.

 "usb": {